booluckgmie/anajmiariffin.github.io/_posts/2025-09-11-blog-layoffaiera.md

   - malaysia
 ---

 The modern workplace is more complex than ever.
-Layoffs no longer just impact those who leave
+Layoffs no longer just impact those who leave.
 Layoffs are a jarring reality for any organization.
 But while the focus is often on those who leave, what about the silent majority who stay behind?

 The experience of surviving a layoff has changed dramatically, especially with the rise of AI and automation.
 What was once about a frozen salary and heavier workload has become a complex web of anxiety, competition with machines, and a deep-seated change in workplace culture.

 ### The New Layoff Reality: Competing with Algorithms
 In 2011, layoffs were primarily a cost-cutting measure.
 Today, they are often linked to a company's push for efficiency through artificial intelligence.
 Employees who stay are now asked to learn new systems and, in a profound irony, train the very AI tools that could one day replace their jobs.
 This creates a psychological tension that is entirely new.
 The question is no longer just "am I productive enough?" but "am I better than the machine that is learning from me?"